You Can Create a Life You Don’t Need to Escape From. Here’s How.

 The Last Shift to Create a Life You Don’t Need to Escape From…

 Look Within and Take Action Where You Can.
-This seems obvious but a lot of people neglect this one.
+This seems obvious, but a lot of people neglect this one.
 If you are waking up feeling like you need an escape, why is that?
 What about your life is making you uncomfortable?
 Now take that list and find where you can make small changes to improve your existing life instead of escaping from it.
 Surrounded by a-holes?
 Cut off toxic relationships and spend more time with the people that are good for you.
 Hate your job?
 Update your resume and start looking for a new one.
 Stressed and overwhelmed?
-While you can’t let go of all your obligations, you can find ways that you can scale back, delegate, or ask for help.
+While you can’t let go of all your obligations, you can find ways you can scale back, delegate, or ask for help.
 Need to escape your phone?
 Try going somewhere with no cell or internet service for a weekend.

 Often, the ruts we get stuck in are ones we built ourselves.
 Climb out of your rut with these simple shifts and create a life you don’t need to escape from.